Food and inflammation in the body are undeniably connected.

 In a landmark lecture a veteran heart surgeon of over 5,000 open-heart surgeries is now suggesting that the medical advice of changing from animal fat to polyunsaturated fats, and the use of statins, is the reason that the insides of blood vessels have become redder and more inflamed as the years go by, and cardiovascular disease continues to rise.

-It's astonishing to hear a heart surgeon recommending that we return to moderate use of butter rather than polyunsaturated margarines.
+It's astonishing to hear a medical specialist recommending that we return to moderate use of butter rather than polyunsaturated margarines.
 Read more of his lecture at foods to reduce inflammation; eat the foods that your grandmother served, not what your mother buys and cooks, he says.

 This is very complex biochemistry, but research is pointing to the ratio of omega-6 /omega-3 which should be kept as low as possible to reduce inflammation.